-The firsttwo games both have the Red Ryder Limited Edition BB gun, which takes off limbs and halves of torsos with ease.
-But its best use is putting someone's eye out (no coincidence, since it's a Shout-Out to A Christmas Story.)
+The firsttwo games both have the Red Ryder Limited Edition BB gun, which has the same average damage as a sniper rifle with half the weight, a 50% faster fire rate, and a 100-round magazine.
+Its best use is putting someone's eye out (no coincidence, since it's a Shout-Out to A Christmas Story.)

 In Fallout 2, there are the flares.
 They do 1 point of damage, and cost one Action Points to throw.
 But if you take the perk Living Anatomy, you do an additional 5 points of damage to any attack.
 These 5 points ignore armor.
 So with 10 AG, Action Boy (Insert Girl if you wish)*2, jet*2 and cookies*2, you can have 18 Action Points, allowing you to do 90 damage per round to any non robotic ennemy.
 Including the end boss.